Gman-Superfly/AKIRA/observability/OBSERVABILITY_EMBEDDINGS.md

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │
-│  The model's prediction ŷ is the MEAN of its belief distribution.     │ │  But the belief has SHAPE—it's not just a point.                       │ │                                                                         │ │  To visualize the full belief, we need SAMPLES:                        │ │                                                                         │
+│  The model's prediction ŷ is the MEAN of its belief distribution.     │ │  But the belief has SHAPE, it's not just a point.                      │ │                                                                         │ │  To visualize the full belief, we need SAMPLES:                        │ │                                                                         │